Imputed righteousness: Imputed vs. infused

 While there are significant differences between imputed and infused righteousness, they can be regarded to a certain extent as differences in emphasis that are potentially complementary.
 Imputed righteousness emphasizes that salvation is a gift from God and is dependent upon him, while infused righteousness emphasizes the responsibility of humans to cooperate with God's actions in transforming their lives.
-The position that they are potentially complementary is taken by a joint declaration of the Lutheran World Federation and the Roman Catholic Church.
+The position that they are potentially complementary was taken in a joint declaration of the Lutheran World Federation and the Catholic Church.
 Enough differences remain, however, both in doctrine and in practical consequences, that not everyone agrees that the two views can be regarded as complementary.

 What is meant by righteousness?

 The concepts here are nominally derived from the letters of Paul the Apostle (particularly the Epistle to the Romans), which form a large part of the Christian New Testament.

 However the concepts have been filtered through the concerns of later Christian theology.
-From at least the time of Augustine of Hippo in the 5th Century, "righteousness" has been seen as a moral and religious quality.
-In the Roman Catholic model, Christians are transformed by God's action, developing a righteousness of their own.
-In the 16th Century, the Protestant Reformers came to understand human acceptance by God according to a "forensic" model, in which God declares humanity not guilty, even though they were in a moral sense still guilty of sin.
+From at least the time of Augustine of Hippo in the 5th century, "righteousness" has been seen as a moral and religious quality.
+In the Catholic model, Christians are transformed by God's action, developing a righteousness of their own.
+In the 16th century, the Protestant Reformers came to understand human acceptance by God according to a "forensic" model, in which God declares humanity not guilty, even though they were in a moral sense still guilty of sin.
 However, the Reformers continued to accept the traditional concept of righteousness.
 What changed is that the righteousness was seen as Christ's, which was credited ("imputed") to Christians by God.

-Starting in the middle of the 20th Century, increased knowledge of first Century Judaism has produced a reassessment of many of the concepts with which Paul was working.
+Starting in the middle of the 20th century, increased knowledge of first century Judaism has produced a reassessment of many of the concepts with which Paul was working.
 Many scholars now see "righteousness" as a Hebrew concept referring to fidelity to God's covenant with humanity (for God) or the status of being a proper member of that covenant (for a human).
 If this is correct, then righteousness is a status, not a quality of religious/moral perfection.